Workbench-Build/workbook/docs/index.md

 - If you're going to include governance Placeholder VC has a post exploring [ten thesis on decentralized network governance](https://www.placeholder.vc/blog/2020/9/30/ten-theses-on-decentralized-network-governance).
 - [A Token Engineering Process](https://medium.com/@stephen_yo/a-token-engineering-process-16687f3b9a74) - Great article that covers the basics of system mapping and diagramming in the context of token engineering.
 More great articles on the token engineering process [here](https://blog.oceanprotocol.com/towards-a-practice-of-token-engineering-b02feeeff7ca) and [here](https://medium.com/block-science/on-the-practice-of-token-engineering-part-i-c2cc2434e727)
 - [Re-thinking decentralized governance](https://thedefiant.substack.com/p/we-need-to-re-think-decentralized-5df) - Blake West has some great points on why you want to minimize governance to maximize protocol decentralization and autonomy.
+- [Linux permissions](https://www.digitalocean.com/community/tutorials/an-introduction-to-linux-permissions) can provide a simple way to think about rights, roles, and access at a system level.
+- [Original position](https://en.wikipedia.org/wiki/Original_position) describes how to think through desigining a system that is fair and egalitarian.
+- [Exit, voice, and loyalty](https://en.wikipedia.org/wiki/Exit,_Voice,_and_Loyalty) are important concepts to think about as you're designing the available action space for stakeholders.
 - [Token Engineering community](https://tokenengineeringcommunity.github.io/website/) - A community working to further the discipline of token engineering through education and outreach.
 Check out their [Library](https://tokenengineeringcommunity.github.io/website/docs/library-te-101) for more resources.
 - [CommonsStack](https://commonsstack.org/) - A community working to create templates and best practices to realign incentives around public goods.
 - [cadCAD Edu](https://www.cadcad.education/) is a great resource to learn about the token engineering process.
 While it's focused on cadCAD, the Complete Foundations Bootcamp is a great intro to the token engineering design process as a whole.